National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/governance.md

 This also provides a resource for other researchers facing similar governance needs.

 The N3C Governance framework was developed with guidance from the NIH Office of the General Counsel.
-As data steward, NCATS has fiduciary responsibility for the data enclave and adjudicating access.
+As data steward, NCATS has fiduciary responsibility for the data Enclave and adjudicating access.
-As such, NCATS is responsible for establishing the terms for data contribution and use, user training requirements, and enclave usage accountability mechanisms.
+As such, NCATS is responsible for establishing the terms for data contribution and use, user training requirements, and Enclave usage accountability mechanisms.
 Participating in N3C necessitates both organization-level agreement(s) and user commitments to the [N3C User Code of Conduct](https://ncats.nih.gov/n3c/resources/data-user-code-of-conduct) and other N3C governance requirements.

 Additionally, the scientific community representatives in the Participation and Governance Workstream, set the behavioral and ethical expectations and norms, including the N3C [Community Guiding Principles](https://zenodo.org/record/3979610) to support collaborative research and the [Attribution and Publication Policy](https://zenodo.org/record/7613556) to clarify the acknowledgment and authorship expectations for disseminating N3C-enabled research.